xueyiju/chocopy-wasm-compiler-B/designs/forLoopIterators-conflicts.md

  ***Expected Output**
  ```[0, 2, 4, 6]```

  We don't anticipate any overlap with the comprehension groups since they implement their own for loop with an if condition.
+(We renamed our function `isIterable` to `isIterableObject` to avoid the same function declaration).

  Regarding implementation of `range`, we should stick to one implementation of `range` class which will then be compiled to wasm.
 Since currently, they are simply appending the python implementation of range to every test, there won't be any conflicts.